Coarse Information Design: Convex Value Functions

+Upon normalization, it is without loss of generality in this case to treat $u''$ as a density function that captures the relative value of information provision.
+Our main characterization of the optimal interval partition features a dual relation between the prior density $f$ and the curvature density $u''$.
+For any $0 \le a < b \le 1$, let

 Here, $\bbE_{u'}$ is the conditional expectation operator using $u''(\cdot)/(u'(b)-u'(a))$ as the conditional density function.
-When $u$ is strictly convex, this is a valid density of full support and the ``conditional expectation'' $\mu(\cdot,\cdot)$ is well-defined.
-Our main characterization of the optimal information structure features a \textit{dual relation} between the prior distribution $f$ and the curvature distribution $u''$.
+When $u$ is strictly convex, this is a valid density of full support, and the ``conditional expectation'' function $\mu(\cdot)$ is well defined.